- Six possible issues you may face on your way to improve data quality

 - Invalid data.
 The analysis doesn’t make sense if you get just any data instead of the data you need.
 An example of this error is when the name field is filled with surnames.
 Imagine yourself having a whole table of Smiths when you need to determine which of your regulars deserves a personal discount.

 - Missing values.
-Missing data is unacceptable for statistical procedures.
+If you want to build a data-driven culture, missing data is unacceptable for statistical procedures.
 If some obligatory fields aren’t filled out, you can’t analyze the data and take action.
 For instance, if you are collecting data on the age and gender of your buyers in a customer satisfaction survey, some of them might not reveal their gender if only “female” and “male” options are offered.
 This may be related to young people identifying themselves as non-binary, queer, etc.

 - Inconsistent data formats.
 You may feel like you’re going through hell when having to handle dates entered in European and US styles.